afrase/kodiswift/docs/patterns.rst

 `````````````````````````

 You can always create your own persistent storage using
-:meth:`~kodiswift.Plugin.get_storage`.
+:meth:`~kodiswift.Addon.get_storage`.
 The returned storage acts like a
 dictionary, however it is automatically persisted to disk.

 .. sourcecode:: python